jestjs/jest/docs/WatchPlugins.md

 - `p` (test filename pattern)
 - `t` (test name pattern)

-Any key not used by built-in functionality remains fair game, as you would expect.
+Any key not used by built-in functionality can be claimed, as you would expect.
 Try to avoid using keys that are difficult to obtain on various keyboards (e.g. `é`, `€`), or not visible by default (e.g. many Mac keyboards do not have visual hints for characters such as `|`, `\`, `[`, etc.)

 ### When a conflict happens